m0chael/movies-explorer-firebase/README.md

 # Movies Explorer Firebase

-A Movies explorer featuring authentication, users, movie browsing and favourites with a panel for syncing movies to database.
+A Movies explorer featuring authentication, users, error handling, movie browsing and favourites with a panel for syncing movies to database.

 ![Movies Explorer Firebase Screenshot](./movies.jpg)